Board of Supervisors

 Contract with JBT Marine for the SAFE Boat repairs;

-found during the repair process that are economically reasonable
+during the repair process that are economically reasonable contingent

-payment to JBT Marine upon invoice, with the understanding that
+to JBT Marine upon invoice, with the understanding that insurance will

 FUNDING: Reimbursable through insurance.